 Estimating A Horse’s Body Weight

-One of the first essential steps in determining the proper feeding program for your horse is to accurately estimate the horse’s body weight.
 Most horse owners estimate their horse’s body weight by the “eye method” which can produce errors up to 20 – 25%.
 A 20% error for a 1000-pound horse could mean an inaccurate body weight estimate as low as 800 pounds or as high as 1200 pounds.
-There are two simple methods available to horse owners for estimating the body weight of adult horses: the weight tape and the weight table.
+There are two simple (and more accurate!) methods available to horse owners for estimating the body weight of adult horses: the weight tape and the weight table.

 Properly calibrated “weight tapes” are available commercially and most appear to be reasonably accurate within 5-10%.
 Consistency in technique improves accuracy.
 Weight tapes are placed around the heart girth.
 A reference point for the heart girth is approximately 4 inches, or a little more than a “hands-width”, behind the point of elbow.
 The figure below illustrates the correct use of the weight tape.
 A frequent mistake is that horse owners will adjust the placement of the weight tape relative to the withers.
 Do not use the withers as a guide!
 The weight tape is properly placed if an imaginary line bisects the weight tape (top & bottom) so that the imaginary line is perpendicular to the ground.